cosmos/ibc-go/docs/middleware/callbacks/interfaces.md

 }
 ```

 The callbacks middleware also **requires** the underlying ibc application's packet data type to implement the [`PacketDataProvider`](https://github.com/cosmos/ibc-go/blob/release/v7.3.x/modules/core/exported/packet.go#L43-L52) interface.
 This interface is used to retrieve the callback data from the packet data (using the memo field in the case of `transfer` and `ica`).
-See its implementation in the [`transfer`](https://github.com/cosmos/ibc-go/blob/release/v7.3.x/modules/apps/transfer/types/packet.go#L85-L105) module.
+For example, see its implementation in the [`transfer`](https://github.com/cosmos/ibc-go/blob/release/v7.3.x/modules/apps/transfer/types/packet.go#L85-L105) module.

 Since middlewares do not have packet types, they do not need to implement this interface.